 As a matter of course, following the approval of the zone change and concept plan, a development plan and final plat were submitted for staff's review.
 Development plans and final plat applications are reviewed and decided on administratively and do not require a public hearing for a decision unless appealed.
 Upon finding the applications were compliant with all the applicable codes and regulations, staff approved the development plan and final plat on April 6, 2021.
-Residents of the North Fork neighborhood filed an appeal of staff's decision to approve the development plan and final plat (see "North Fork Resident Appeal Statement" attachment).
+Residents of the North Fork neighborhood filed an appeal of staff's decision to approve the development plan and final plat.

-The appeal of staff's decision was heard by the City Planning Commission on May 20, 2021, where staff, the neighborhood appellant, and the consultant gave a presentation (see "May 20, 2021, City Planning Commission Minutes" attachment).
+The appeal of staff's decision was heard by the City Planning Commission on May 20, 2021, where staff, the neighborhood appellant, and the consultant gave a presentation.
 The North Fork residents, the appellant for this hearing, emphasized the importance of an additional access point for emergency evacuation and the high volume of morning peak-hour traffic between commuters needing to leave the neighborhood and the conflicting high school traffic.
 The Kettle Creek North development team's presentation emphasized the proposal's consistency with the approved zone district, concept plan, and the Briargate Master Plan also mentioning there are no code provisions requiring a certain number of access points currently.
-The Planning Commission voted to uphold the appeal, overturning staff's decision, generally on the basis of poor emergency evacuation route options.
-On June 1, 2021, the Kettle Creek North development team filed an appeal of City Planning Commission's decision (see "Kettle Creek North Team Appeal Statement" attachment) to City Council.
+The Planning Commission voted to uphold the appeal, overturning staff's decision, generally based on poor emergency evacuation route options.

+On June 1, 2021, the Kettle Creek North development team filed an appeal of City Planning Commission's decision to City Council.

-The appeal of City Planning Commission's decision was heard by the City Council on July 13, 2021 (see "July 13, 2021, City Council Minutes" attachment).
+The appeal of City Planning Commission's decision was heard by the City Council on July 13, 2021.
 At this meeting staff gave a general overview of the applications and the City Planning Commission meeting, followed by a presentation by the Kettle Creek North development team (the appellant in this hearing), and then a presentation by the North Fork neighborhood residents.
 Generally, the same items were discussed-traffic on Thunder Mountain Avenue and conflicting traffic during the morning peak-hour, and emergency evacuation route options.
 A motion was made to refer the item back to City Planning Commission with seven considerations that were discussed during the hearing: